Supergiovane/node-red-contrib-sonospollytts/README.md

 # Node-Red
 <p>
-        This node uses <a href="https://aws.amazon.com/polly/">Polly</a> TTS api and Node Sonos api.
+        This node uses <a href="https://aws.amazon.com/polly/">Polly</a> TTS api and Node Sonos api and <u>requires NODE 8.9.x or higher</u>.
     </p>
     <p>
-        <b>April 2018: This node entered stable candidate release.
+        <b>April 2018: This node entered stable beta release.
 Use at your own risk and please tell me if you have issues.</b> Please see the <a href="https://github.com/Supergiovane/node-red-contrib-sonospollytts/blob/master/CHANGELOG.md">Changelog</a><br/><br/>
         Do you want to support this project?<br/><a href="https://www.paypal.me/techtoday/5"><img src="https://www.paypalobjects.com/webstatic/mktg/logo/pp_cc_mark_37x23.jpg"></a><br/>
     </p>
     <p>